 Network latency is a pretty good indicator of page load times or the speed of your online application.
 The quicker your website or app loads and responds to customer actions the more engaged they are, the more engaged they are the more likely they are to take a conversion action.

 AWS latency from different AWS regions to geographically distributed clients or end users is also a pretty good indicator of page load times and the speed of online applications.
 Higher AWS latency translates into higher page load times and consequently slower online applications.
-AWS latency to different regions is crucial for service providers with VPCs hosted in just one AWS region.
+AWS latency to different regions is crucial for service providers with VPCs hosted in just one Amazon Web Services region.
 If we take the example above, end users in Asia or Africa of an online application hosted with AWS Virginia US East-1 will experience higher Latency and slower applications.
-Geographically distributing instances of a service over multiple AWS regions can mitigate the effects of high network latency to some extent but that can also result in a nice big bump in costs.
+Geographically distributing instances of a service over multiple Amazon Web Services regions can mitigate the effects of high network latency to some extent but that can also result in a nice big bump in costs.
+To check on all these aspects the latency map is a great tool.